MEET BRIANNA TITONE

 Early Life and Education

 Brianna grew up in the Hudson Valley of New York, where her hard working parents and immigrant grandparents instilled the values of financial discipline, integrity, and service.
-Watching her parents work hard to provide for their family, Brianna began working at the young age of 14 - often holding a couple jobs at a time through college.
+Watching her parents work hard to provide for their family, Brianna began working at the young age of 14 - often holding 1 to 3 jobs at a time through college.
 She earned a BA in Physics and a BS in Geology with a Minor in mathematics, an MS in Geochemistry, and a MS in Information Communication Technology at the University of Denver, which she completed during her first campaign for public office.
 She also attended the Harvard Kennedy School of Executive Leadership for State and Local officials on a scholarship.
+She’s won awards as an Undergrad, Grad Student, and in her first job out of school for her exemplary work ethic.

 A Record of Service

-Brianna learned the value of service as a teen, joining her volunteer fire department.
+Brianna learned the value of service as a teen, joining her volunteer fire department at the age of 16 and served until she went to grad school in 2001.
 As a state legislator, she has served as Chair of the Legislative LGBTQ+ Caucus, Chair of the Joint Technology Committee, and as a member of multiple committees focused on state fiscal policy and budgeting, energy, environment, and public policy.
+She wanted to serve her country as an FBI Special Agent, working toward that path but aged out prior to finishing the process when she turned 37.
+Her entire life was spent wondering, “how can I make the world a better place”.
+She has been realizing that dream as an elected public servant and wants to continue that work.

 Why Brianna is Running for State Treasurer

 Brianna is running to be your Colorado State Treasurer because to protect and grow the state’s financial resources to benefit every Coloradan.
 She brings a clear, trusted record of delivering results and has the political courage to commit to putting the public’s best interests first.
-Her goals include addressing challenges posed by TABOR, ensuring the Public Employees’ Retirement Association (PERA) remains robust, and finding innovative ways to utilize your taxpayer funds more efficiently and effectively.
+Her goals include:

 Brianna’s Key Legislative Accomplishments